dzekelid/datasets/_listings/google-biquery/projectsprojectiddatasetsdatasetid-patch-openapi.md

 x-collection-name: Google Biquery
 x-complete: 0
 info:
-  title: Google BigQuery API Delete Dataset
+  title: Google BigQuery API Update Dataset
-  description: Deletes the dataset specified by the datasetId value.
-Before you can
+  description: Updates information in an existing dataset.
+The update method replaces
-    delete a dataset, you must delete all its tables, either manually or by specifying deleteContents.
-Immediately after deletion, you can create another dataset with the same name.
+    the entire dataset resource, whereas the patch method only replaces fields that are provided in the submitted dataset resource.
+This method supports patch semantics.
   contact:
     name: Google
     url: https://google.com